ark-network/arkdev.info/docs/learn/concepts.md

 ### Round transaction

-- Funded by the ASP, creates VTXOs
+- Funded by the ASP, creates VTXOs.
 - Has at least two outputs:
   - A shared output with a VTXOs tree
   - A connectors output with a connectors tree
-- A new transaction is broadcasted every 5 seconds
+- A new transaction is periodically broadcasted by the ASP to create new VTXOs.

 | Inputs   | Outputs           |
 | -------- | ----------------- |
 | ASP UTXO | Shared output     |
 |          | Connectors output |